Viking XPRS: Name and home port

 The ship was originally planned to be registered in Finland, with Mariehamn painted on the hull as the home port when the ship was floated out of dry dock.
-Due to difficulties in negotiations with the Finnish Seamen's Union and the generally higher personnel expenses under Finnish flag, the company decided to move the ship under Swedish flag in January 2008.
+Due to difficulties in negotiations with the Finnish Seafarer's Union and the generally higher personnel expenses under Finnish flag, the company decided to move the ship under Swedish flag in January 2008.
 In March 2008 Norrtälje in Sweden was revealed as the port of registry.
 But from 24 January 2014 Viking XPRS started sailing under Estonian flag, as it cuts costs for Viking Line.
 Because of that the ship got a new Estonian crew and all of the signs were changed from Swedish to Estonian and English.
 The new home port was Tallinn.

 Viking Line announced on 7 December 2022 that Viking XPRS would be reflagged to Finland citing that it wished to simplify the hiring process.
 The ship remained at the harbour for two days from 6 March 2023 and made its maiden voyage under the Finnish flag on 8 March 2023.